 To get the most out of CloudCannon, it's best to make sure your content is separate from your templating and routing logic.
 We recommend storing your page content in files using one of the file formats listed above.
 Markdown with front matter is a great choice for storing content because the front matter can be easily edited in the Data Editor and the Markdown content Content Editor.

-We recommend one content file per page, organized within a
+We recommend one content file per page, stored within a

 With your content nicely organized, you'll then need to fetch this data into your page components.
-CloudCannon has an open-source package called Filer, which lets you easily pull data from your content files and collections.
+This can be done by using Gatsby's GraphQL queries.